joker1007/embulk-filter-ruby_proc/README.md

   - instance variable is shared
 - rows proc must return record hash or array of record hash.
   - user must take care of object identity.
 Otherwise, error may be occurred when plugin applys column procs.
+- pages proc must return array of record hash.
+  - user must take care of object identity.
+Otherwise, error may be occurred when plugin applys column procs.

 ### proc execution order